GrapheneOS/hardened_malloc/README.md

   adding 8 byte canaries to the end of memory allocations.
 The primary purpose of the canaries is to render small fixed size buffer overflows harmless by absorbing them.
-The first byte of the canary is always zero, containing overflows caused by a missing C string NUL terminator.
+The first byte of the canary is always zero, containing overflows caused by a missing C string NULL terminator.
 The other 7 bytes are a per-slab random value.
 On free, integrity of the canary is checked to detect attacks like linear overflows or other forms of heap corruption caused by imprecise exploit primitives.
 However, checking on free will often be too